nivedita-watpade/learning-javascript/05-Guess-My-Number/starter/Notes.md

 DOM is not the part of Javascript langauge.
 DOM and DOM methods are the part of browser/web API's.
 We can access this api's with javascript

 Example of browser API's : Geolocation, timer, speech synthesis, bluetooth

+Selecting and Manipulating Elements:

+To change the text content:
+const betweenTxt = document.querySelector('.between');
+betweenTxt.textContent = 'Between 1 and 30';

+const inputNumber = document.querySelector('.guess');
+inputNumber.value = 69;

+To change the input value:
+For inputs value we used .value const inputNumber = document.querySelector('.guess');
+inputNumber.value = 69;